antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 4. SECURITY

-We value your trust in providing us your personal information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+We value your trust in providing us with your data and strive to use commercially acceptable means of protecting it.
+However, please remember that no method of transmission over the internet or electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 5. PRIVACY POLICIES OF OTHER WEBSITES

-The Timer.Coffee app contains links to other websites.
-Our privacy policy applies only to our app, so if you click on a link to another website or service, you should read their privacy policy.
+The Timer.Coffee web application contains links to other websites.
+Our privacy policy applies only to our web application, so if you click on a link to another website or service, you should read their privacy policy.

 6. CHANGES TO OUR PRIVACY POLICY